-J: “Before we resume our trial, I want to be assured that the jury and you out there (gestures to the theatre audience understand where we are in this case, so I will give y’all the following clarification.
+J: “Before we resume our trial, I want to be assured that the jury and you out there (gestures to the theatre audience) understand where we are in this case, so I will give y’all the following clarification.
 The court accepts for purposes of simplifying the task of the prosecution, the basic assumption of the prosecution, that Americans can act as stand-ins for the whole of humanity, for other nations, tribes, clans and even feuding families and if found to have consistently committed acts of gratuitous violence, that is to say whacking anyone for no good reason, throughout the course of its history, that is to say if Americans can be said to have done this, and can be proved to the satisfaction of the jury and this court to have done it, then everyone throughout human history can be said to have done it.
 Is that clear y’all?
 Jury?
 Raise your hands!
 You out there?
 (Gestures to theatre audience.)
 Raise your hands!

 J: (Turning to the AD) “Counsel for the defense—proceed with your opening statement to the jury.”

 AD: “Thank you your honor and now y’all, (obsequious body language and ingratiating smile directed toward the Judge proud of having remembered the Judges instructions) the defense will prove beyond a shadow of a doubt (turning to the judge again) if this case is even allowed to proceed, that the accused, the so-called Them which is all of us, that this trial is absurd.
 Whoever heard of everybody, and I beg your pardon your Honor but that includes you … everybody … being guilty of violence toward everybody.
 I frankly don’t get it and I don’t blame the jury for being confused, PhD or no PhD.
 Therefore, I respectfully request that this case be thrown out of court your honor.